cgoettel/bible/README.md

 ###Alternate and literal readings, explanations, and editor's notes
 Match the punctuation and capitalization of the verse to give context.
 For example:

-> LIT number (Gen 13:16)
+> LIT number (Gen&nbsp;13:16)

 > LIT not numbered from great.
-(Gen 16:10)
+(Gen&nbsp;16:10)

-> ED Some translations give "stands at," but this verb is not present in L. (Ps 45:10)
+> ED Some translations give "stands at," but this verb is not present in L. (Ps&nbsp;45:10)

 However, if the footnote is a fragment sentence, do not capitalize the first word (unless a proper noun) and do not conclude with a period.

-> in reference to her beauty; easy on the eyes (Ps 45:13)
+> in reference to her beauty; easy on the eyes (Ps&nbsp;45:13)

 In cases where a fragment sentence is followed by a complete sentence, reword so that only complete sentences are given.

-A notable exception to this rule is illustrated in the footnote to Ps 1:3:
+A notable exception to this rule is illustrated in the footnote to Ps&nbsp;1:3:

 > IE so even in the heat it will grow.